Club Competition Rules 2020/21

 1.12 Players can play for only one team in each cup competition.

-1.14 Teams in breach of rule 1.3,1.
-4, 1.8 & 1.12 shall have the match awarded to the opposition.
-For league matches the team will also be deducted 1 point.
+1.14 Teams in breach of rule 1.3, 1.4, 1.8, 1.10 & 1.12 shall have the match awarded to the opposition.
+For league matches, the team will also be deducted 1 point.
 Additional defaults by the same team will carry an increasing penalty, which shall be an increment of one added point to the deduction of points for previous offences.
+For cup matches, the offending team will not be allowed to participate further in that cup competition (Plate games).

 2. Transfer of Players